 Oxycontin Withdrawal Symptoms

-After taking an oxycodone-based drug for a specified period, you might find that you need more and more to achieve the same effect as it initially did.
+After taking an oxycodone-based drug for a specified period, you might find that you need more and more to achieve the same effect than you initially did.
 This condition is called physical tolerance.
-It is not the same as addiction, instead, a physiological dependence.
+It is not the same as addiction.
+Instead, it is a physiological dependence.
 If you abruptly stop taking the opioid or try to reduce the dosage, you are probably going to feel withdrawal symptoms such as:

 - Intense Anxiety

 - Flu-Like Symptoms.

 OXYCONTIN WITHDRAWAL CAN BE VERY DIFFICULT TO OVERCOME, AND HAS A HIGH LIKELIHOOD OF RELAPSE DURING DETOX.
 FOR THIS REASON, DOCTORS OFTEN RECOMMEND AN INPATIENT MEDICAL DETOX.

 Duration of an opioid withdrawal depends on many unique factors, including the strength and dose of the specific drug.
 Also, whether it was an extended release formulation or not and the length of time the individual took opioids.
 Furthermore, environmental stressors, biological or genetic factors, can also contribute to the level of discomfort while overcoming an opioid withdrawal.
 No matter the severity and length of an Oxycontin withdrawal, it is always recommended to detox under medical guidance.
 A doctor can help you ease the uncomfortable and potentially dangerous consequences of an opioid withdrawal syndrome.
 Additionally, a doctor can also provide you with supportive medications to prevent craving and relapse.